abhi72181/meanbuy_clone/README.md

 MeanBuy was originally founded as a cross border B2C e-commerce platform, .
 It primarily focuses on bringing transparency to customers ordering directly from wholesalers or manufacturers.
 By offering flexible pricing around future delivery dates.
 MeanBuy was able to offer the customer a unique shopping experience, while still being able to exactly know when products would arrive.
 Our pricing algorithm made life easier for end-consumers and sellers!

-In this project I tried to utilize our learning outcomes of all unit Full Stack Web Development course at Masai School.
-With our best efforts,I tried to clone the whole website replicating same UI and functionality as of the original with few changes.
+In this project I tried to utilize my learning outcomes of all unit Full Stack Web Development course at Masai School.
+With my best efforts,I tried to clone the whole website replicating same UI and functionality as of the original with few changes.

 ## Technology Stack Used